All Computer Department courses are listed below with detailed course descriptions. Courses are listed by specialty.

 Yearbook (YRB40S) - Open to Grades 10-12

-Yearbook Production - The goal of this course is the completion of the annual high school yearbook.
+2021-22: The goal of this course is the completion of the annual high school yearbook.
 Students' work will include gathering information, pictures, graphics and other materials for the yearbook.
 Desktop publishing software Adobe InDesign will be used as well as Adobe Illustrator for drawings and Photoshop for image editing.
 Page layout, design, photography, composition, and many other skills are applied in the creation of the school yearbook.
+This course runs all year, on alternating days and students will receive 1 credit upon completion.